Debt Settlement – An Unsettling Surprise

 Well, that’s a mouthful.
 But do yourself a favor, if you receive a 1099-C Cancelation of Debt form, take it to a knowledgeable accountant.
-There are several exclusions which could offset the “debt income”.
-One example of an exclusion is if your Liabilities are greater than your Assets, meaning that your net worth is negative, you may not be liable for the cancelation of debt income.
+There are several exclusions that could offset the “debt income”.
+One example of an exclusion is if your Liabilities are greater than your assets, meaning that your net worth is negative, you may not be liable for the cancelation of debt income.

 There is an exclusion for these cases as well, it is called the Mortgage Forgiveness Debt Relief Act, and it covers up to $2 million in forgiven mortgage debt, as long as it is filed by April 2014.
 This will be the last year that the act is valid, so it is important that you get all of your ducks in a row before you file your taxes.